 These projects are designed to utilize the unique skills and diversity of our LL.M. student body.
 The organizations your pro bono effort will support have specifically requested LL.M. students for this work.

-Students in this project will conduct research for the ILAW Network which supports member attorneys around the globe.
+International Lawyers Assisting Workers (ILAW) provides resources to attorneys worldwide, who are supporting workers.
+ILAW Network facilitates information exchanges and promotes collaboration among its members to develop creative solutions to promote workers’ rights around the world – through campaigns, policy analysis, litigation, and legislation.
+Students in this project will choose topic areas and conduct research that supports member attorneys around the globe, often researching the students’ home countries.
 These attorneys operate in a diversity of legal systems and cultures, but the causes are the same – to support workers and their organizations in the exercise of their fundamental rights by challenging repressive laws, regulations, and practices by governments or global corporations.
-Your efforts will help these attorneys make informed decisions on how to best represent their clients and how to take strategic steps that reverse this trend and empower workers.

 To join this project complete this form.